marmaladian/ludocrats-nomic/ludocrats-rules-july-2023.md

 In mail and computer games, players shall alternate in alphabetical order by surname.

-### 202.
+### 314. (202. amended by @Biggusniccus, reached quorum 5 votes to 1)
-One turn consists of two parts in this order: (1) proposing one rule-change and having it voted on, and (2) throwing one die once and adding the number of points on its face to one's score.
+One turn consists of two parts in this order:

+(1) Either proposing one rule-change and having it voted on OR Taking a trip to the market and perform up to one market action.

+(2) throwing one die once and adding the number of points on its face to one's score.

+A market action is defined as either purchasing a piece of fruit OR adding a new piece of fruit to the market.
+A piece of fruit may not be purchased by its donor until their next turn.

+The decision to either propose a rule-change or go to the market must be made at the start of the turn and cannot be changed.

-In mail and computer games, instead of throwing a die, players subtract 291 from the ordinal number of their proposal and multiply the result by the fraction of favorable votes it received, rounded to the nearest integer.
+In mail and computer games, instead of throwing a die, players subtract 291 from the ordinal number of their proposal and multiply the result by the fraction of favourable votes it received, rounded to the nearest integer.
 (This yields a number between 0 and 10 for the first player, with the upper limit increasing by one each turn; more points are awarded for more popular proposals.)

 ### 203.
 A rule-change is adopted if and only if the vote is unanimous among the eligible voters.
 If this rule is not amended by the end of the second complete circuit of turns, it automatically changes to require only a simple majority.